d-lta/nLuaCAS/README.md

 ## Credits

-Engine and AST system by DeltaDev.
+Engine and AST system by d-lta.
 UI framework adapted from SuperSpire (S²) by Xavier Andréani.
 Build system concept from Adriweb.
 Menu concepts from khicas project.

 Licensed under MIT.
 No TI proprietary code used.